OlivierValette/gortfolio/README.md

     }
   `);
 ```
+Page queries live outside of the component definition — by convention at the end of a page component file —
+and are only available on page components.
+`StaticQuery` is a new API introduced in Gatsby v2 that allows non-page components (like `layout.js` component),
+to retrieve data via GraphQL queries, its newly introduced hook version is `useStaticQuery`.

-and use data retrieved using the same structure
+Finally access to retrieved data using the same structure
 `{data.site.siteMetadata.title}`

 #### Query data in other files